wanghaisheng/responsive-landing-page-starter/content/blog/en/how-to-send-sms-messages-with-swift-vapor-and-vonage.md

 ## Send the SMS

 To send the SMS you need to make a call to the `/sms` endpoint of the Vonage SMS API.
 To do this, you need to define the `/send` route used by the web form, parse the form data, and then make the call.
-Start off by defining the new route in the `routes` function:
+Start by defining the new route in the `routes` function:

 ```swift
 app.post("send") { req -> EventLoopFuture<View> in